cobwebch/external_import/Documentation/Introduction/Index.rst

 This data is stored into the TYPO3 CMS database using the same mapping process as when data is fetched directly by the extension.

+This extension is quite flexible, thanks to the possibility of calling user functions to transform incoming data, listening to events to react to some part of the process or adding custom steps at any point in the process.
-This extension contains a number of hooks as well as the possibility to call user-defined functions during the import process or to create custom steps, which makes it a quite flexible tool.
-However it was not designed for extensive data manipulation.
-It is assumed that the data received from the external source is in "palatable" format.
+It is also possible to create custom connectors for reading from a specific external source.
+Still this extension was not designed for extensive data manipulation.
+It is assumed that the data received from the external source is in a "palatable" format.
 If the external data requires a lot of processing, it is probably better to put it through an ETL or ESB tool first, and then import it into TYPO3 CMS.